Dear Reader, this post is available in audio form as well, you can listen now or download for later use.

 It is my experience that we Americans have odd, preconceived notions about how easy death will be, and, collectively, we take a head in the sand position that no planning is necessary.
 Right?

 When I ask elders what their plans are for dying, they usually say they plan to go to bed one night and not wake up.
 My usual response to that statement is this: okay, that’s a great Plan A, but what about Plan B?
-What if you slowly become more frail and need help in order to stay in your home, any thoughts on how that would work?
+What if you slowly become increasingly frail and need help in order to stay in your home, any thoughts on how that would work?
 This question is usually answered with a shrug of the shoulders.

 One of the other questions I get asked all the time is this: if I have not gone to church or been a religious kind of person, can I still have a funeral?
 I wrote a post on Creative Celebrations to answer this question and to encourage people to make their own plans for a gathering of family and friends, either before or after their death.
 I tell my clients that gatherings can be as simple as potluck lunches or dinners with people sharing memories, or as elaborate as any ceremony they would like to design.
 The main point is to write your plan out on paper and give copies of the plan to those who will take care of your body and your wishes after your death.
 Alright, you can put that into an email if that’s easier for you, just remember to tell the people receiving it that they need to archive it to disk….and remember where they saved it.

 There is also the need to sort out the overwhelming feelings you may experience when a person who hurt you, abused you, and/or abandoned you is dying or has died.
 I wrote a post on this topic because it is rarely talked about as an experience in death and dying.
 We are not comfortable talking about past abuse, or current domestic abuse.
 The facts are that physical, sexual, and emotional abuse and abandonment happen every day in every country, and the victims need a way of working through the death or dying process of their abuser.
-It’s a time when people feel a mixture of relief, or renewed anger at the abuser or abandoner, or they remember fear as memories of past hurts flood in.
-Victims may also grieve for their own loss of the time they spent loving someone who did not take care of them them as they should have.
+It’s a time when people feel a mixture of relief or renewed anger at the abuser or abandoner, or they remember fear as memories of past hurts flood in.
+Victims may also grieve for their own loss of the time they spent loving someone who did not take care of them as they should have.
 When Your Abuser or Abandoner Dies: How to Cope may help with suggested resources if you are facing the death of someone who hurt or left you.

 If you are asked to come to a deathbed of someone who hurt or abandoned you, the post Anger Stops You from Visit to a Deathbed?
-Suggestions may be helpful as well because it gives a real life example of how one young man faced his abuser on her deathbed with both dignity and compassion.
+Suggestions may be helpful as well because it gives a real-life example of how one young man faced his abuser on her deathbed with both dignity and compassion.

 And then there is the suffering after a death, the loneliness, the grief and, sometimes, the anger.
 Some families pull together during or after a death, others break apart.
 There are two posts that particularly focus on grief, one is Grief Is Not Selfish, and the other is Death: Will It Bring Out the Best or Worst In You.
 Both of these posts address the emotions that come with the death of a loved one.